astronomer/docs/learn/airflow-advanced-cluster-policies.md

 :::tip

-Note that since priority weight is determined dynamically using weight rules, you cannot alter the `priority_weight` of a task instance within the Task Instance mutation hook.
+Note that since Airflow determines priority weight dynamically using weight rules, you cannot alter the `priority_weight` of a task instance within the Task Instance mutation hook.

 :::

 ### Pod mutation hook

-This policy is applicable to Kubernetes Pod created at run time when using the `KubernetesPodOperator` or `KubernetesExecutor`.
-This is a policy function that allows altering `kubernetes.client.models.V1Pod` object before they are passed to the Kubernetes client for scheduling.
+This policy is applicable to Kubernetes Pod created at runtime when using the `KubernetesPodOperator` or `KubernetesExecutor`.
+This is a policy function that allows altering an `kubernetes.client.models.V1Pod` object before Airflow passes it to the Kubernetes client for scheduling.

 This could be used, for instance, to alter the resoures for a Pod or to add sidecar or init containers to every worker pod launched.
 Astro, however, does not allow adding init or sidecar containers.
 [Astro](https://www.astronomer.io/docs/astro/deployment-metrics) provides advanced logging, metrics collection, and multiple ways to manage your environment without the need to run separate containers to collect stats or apply environment settings.